jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

         into the periradicular area, outside the root of the tooth.
 Fortunately, numerous scientific articles support the success of the treatment even in cases where there has been a small over-sealing.</p>\n"
-    - question: What is an endodontic retreatment?
+    - question: What is an Endodontic Retreatment?
-      answer: "<p>Root canal re-treatment is the intervention that is carried out to eliminate the filling material that is inside the canals of a tooth already treated for its new cleaning, shaping and filling.
-In other words, it is a new root canal treatment in a previously treated tooth.</p>\n"
+      answer: "<p>Root Canal Re-Treatment is the intervention that is carried out to eliminate the filling material that is inside the canals of a tooth already treated for its new cleaning, shaping and filling.
+In other words, it is a new Root Canal Treatment in a previously treated tooth.</p>\n"
     - question: When should it be done?
       answer: "<p>When for some reason the initial endodontic therapy has failed, or when the canals have become contaminated again.
 Such circumstance usually